 Restricted licences can be issued to drivers who have not met all of the requirements stipulated in the Motor Vehicles Act 1959 for the issue of a full licence.
 These can be issued where people have medical conditions preventing them from being able to undertake the full range of driving tests, or for farm workers and immediate family members of farm workers who do not have the requisite length of driving experience.

 Many drivers who have been caught drink driving or drug driving will have their driver’s licence disqualified for a certain period.
 For some drivers this is a significant blow, particularly if it affects their ability to remain employed or self-employed.
-In these circumstances, drivers may be able to appeal to the Magistrates Court to keep their licence, subject to certain conditions.
 Drivers who are applying for their licence after a period of disqualification will be required to have a probationary licence.

 Driver’s licences in South Australia are regulated by Part 3 of the Motor Vehicles Act 1959.
 A restricted licence is a licence which is issued by the Registrar of Motor Vehicles and imposes certain restrictions such as where the driver can drive, what kind of vehicle can be driven and equipment to be fitted in the vehicle.
 A probationary licence is also subject to certain conditions and is issued after a period of disqualification.